|

 ventilation-perfusion (V/Q) matching.

-However, the lower respiratory tract contributes
+However, the lower respiratory tract contributes substantially to exhaled NO. Direct sampling

-fibreoptic bronchoscopy in asthmatic patients shows a
+via fibreoptic bronchoscopy in asthmatic patients

-similar elevation of NO in trachea and main bronchi
+shows a similar elevation of NO in trachea and main bronchi

 to that recorded at the mouth, thus indicating that